This post may contain affiliate links, from which we earn an income.

 - You don’t need a walking pole or stick; there are people at the entrance who will try and rent you these for a couple of euro, it will be wasted money.

 How fit do I need to be to climb Mount Vesuvius?

 You need to be mobile and not suffer from any respiratory problems.
 The hike up is around 30 minutes of fairly steep ascent along a well defined fine gravel path.
 You can take it as quickly or slowly as you like and stop often, although there is no-where to sit down.

 Anything else I need to know about Mount Vesuvius?

-- There are no toilets at the top and no-where private to go, make sure you have a wee before setting off.
+- There are no toilets at the top and no-where private to go, make sure you use the loo before setting off.

 - The ticket costs €10.
 You must stop at the ticket office to buy your ticket, this is about 100m before the parking and entrance.
 You can pay by credit card or cash, although they will tell you initially you can’t pay by card as the machine does not work.
 When you respond that you don’t have any cash, they will ask you to wait a few minutes and then, lo and behold, the card machine will be working again!
 Of course, it’s entirely up to you how you pay but I was concerned that the much needed revenue for the national park would not actually end up in their coffers.

 - The cost of entry includes access to a guide, they speak both Italian and English.
 When you get to the top of the climb, you will enter through a small wooden hut and here is where the guides hang out, make sure to talk to them as they are a wealth of information that you would not discover otherwise.